v2south/BinBayes/README.md

 ```

-Suppose we are interested in Model 4 with Logit as link function.
+Suppose we are interested in comparing model 1, model 2 and model 4 with Logit as link function.
 We can compute the BIC and WAIC values as:

 ```

  # Model 4 with Logit link
 > L4_result <- BinBayes(accuracy, "M4", "Logit")